nikkis/pulurobotics-microservices/README.md

-# Microservices for Pulurobotics platfroms
+# Microservices for Pulurobotics platforms

-The reporisoty contains:
+The repository contains:
 - Microservice for relaying commands to Pulurobot platfrom via TCP connection and Socket.IO
 - Microservice for transmitting robot's state changes
 - Microservice for observing map data and notifying changes in the map data